 Take a look at the color section of the design system of our Akeptus project:

 The concept of design systems in the current understanding of the word was born in the middle of the 20th century but if you look at it more broadly, you could even trace its origins way back to the medieval cathedrals.
-In relation to digital design, the first meaningful attempt at massive web unification was made by Google’s with their Material Design.
+In relation to digital design, the first meaningful attempt at massive web unification was made by Google with its Material Design.
 They started working on the idea in 2011, and in 2014 they presented a ready-made design system.
 Since then, the subject of design systems started to become an especially popular topic for design-related discussions.

-Moreover, you can notice that this systematic concept makes special sense with the component approach used when implementing the frontend and the UI in general.
+Moreover, you can notice that this systematic concept makes special sense with the component approach used when implementing the front end and the UI in general.
 React, Vue, Angular, and other popular front-end frameworks use the component-based paradigm.
 So even small project teams think about creating limited design systems, let alone big companies like Airbnb, Uber, and IBM who make their own large systems to reinforce and maintain their brand identities.

 Benefits of using the design system approach for creating different products for different businesses

 Once again, if you get interested in how it looks in real life, you will most likely find lists of design systems examples that feature product companies like the ones mentioned above plus others like Atlassian, Shopify, Spotify, and Starbucks.
 The purpose of a design system in a product company is to ensure that one product is similar to another.
 As a service company that designs and develops for many different clients, we use a different approach that draws the best from design systems while being somewhat smaller in size.
-Unlike large enterprises that may have teams of 10-20 people managing each of their systems full-time, we design a system for each product, creating a kind of mini product teams.
+Unlike large enterprises that may have teams of 10-20 people managing each of their systems full-time, we design a system for each product, creating a kind of mini-product team.
 A design system, in this case, becomes more of a set of rules and systemic reuse of elements than a full-fledged case with a super-deep approach, as product teams usually do.
 At the same time, we keep the main features of design systems and use their main advantages to save time and reduce the number of errors.

 Today, any website or app is a solution to a business problem that needs a methodical approach.
 So the systematic approach is able to give us the following: